-- Activity 3: Develop a simple and effective modelling approach based on Geostatistics and AI (e.g. machine learning, neural networks), aimed at integrating the information collected from the pilot project area, aimed at describing complex marine systems under the three dimensions: environmental, social and economic.
+Activity 3: Develop a simple and effective modelling approach based on Geostatistics and AI (e.g. machine learning, neural networks), aimed at integrating the information collected from the pilot project area, as well as describing complex marine systems under the three dimensions: environmental, social and economic.
 These systems should aim at becoming essential tools for monitoring global changes and provide predictive scenarios, as well as to support decisions;

 Name(s) of supervisor(s)